BreathTakinglyBinary/libDynamicBossBar/README.md

 $bar->getPercentageFor(Player $player);
 ```
 ## Disclaimer & Information
-Coded and maintained by XenialDan
+Originally Coded by XenialDan
+Forked from https://github.com/thebigsmileXD/apibossbar and updated by 95CivicSi for BreathTakinglyBinary

 Feel free to open issues with suggestions and bug reports.
 Please leave as much information as possible to help speeding up the debugging of the issues.

-This is a full rework of [BossBarAPI](https://github.com/thebigsmileXD/BossBarAPI).
-Plugins that used this virion should be upgraded to apibossbar ASAP

 Colors and overlays do not work due to not being properly implemented in the client (They use data from the resource pack definitions file). #blamemojang for copy-paste leftovers from Minecraft: Java Edition